syncfusion-content/java-file-format-docs/java-file-formats/Licensing/overview.md

 ---
 layout: post
-title: About Essential Studio FileFormats Licensing | Syncfusion
+title: Overview of Syncfusion license and unlock keys - Syncfusion
-description: Learn here about Syncfusion Essential Studio FileFormats license key, how to generate the license key, how to register the license key, and more details.
+description: Learn here about the Syncfusion license and unlock keys and difference between license and unlock keys.
 platform: java-file-formats
 control: Essential Studio
 documentation: ug
 ---

-# Syncfusion Licensing in Java FileFormats
+# Syncfusion Licensing Overview

 Starting from v19.1.0.x, if you reference Syncfusion Java packages from trial installer or from [maven repository](https://jars.syncfusion.com) you must also include the Java platforms license key in your projects for the corresponding version.